Taiwan: Major camps

 The Pan-Green Coalition is mainly led by the pro-independence Democratic Progressive Party (DPP).
 They oppose the idea that Taiwan is part of China, and seek wide diplomatic recognition and an eventual declaration of formal Taiwan independence.
 In September 2007, the ruling DPP approved a resolution asserting separate identity from China and called for the enactment of a new constitution for a "normal country".
 It called also for general use of "Taiwan" as the country's name, without abolishing its formal name, the "Republic of China".
 Some members of the DPP, such as former President Chen Shui-bian and President Lai Ching-te, argue that it is unnecessary to proclaim independence because Taiwan is already an independent sovereign country called the Republic of China.
 Despite being a member of KMT prior to and during his presidency, Lee Teng-hui also held a similar view and was a supporter of the Taiwanization movement.
-Taiwan Statebuilding Party (TSP) and Green Party (GPT) have adopted a line that aggressive route more than the DPP, in order to win over pro-independence voters who are dissatisfied with the DPP's conservative stance.
+Taiwan Statebuilding Party (TSP) and Green Party (GPT) have adopted a more aggressive line than the DPP, in order to win over pro-independence voters who are dissatisfied with the DPP's conservative stance.

 The Pan-Blue Coalition, composed of the pro-unification Kuomintang (KMT), People First Party (PFP) and New Party generally support the spirit of the 1992 Consensus, where the KMT claimed that there is one China, but that the ROC and PRC have different interpretations of what "China" means.
 They favor eventual unification with China.
 The mainstream Pan-Blue position is to maintain the status quo, while refusing immediate unification.
 Former President Ma Ying-jeou defined cross-strait relations as special relations, not one between two Chinas or two states.
 Ma also noted that unification is unlikely within our lifetimes, as the Taiwanese people oppose the mainland's authoritarian rule.
 Some Pan-Blue members seek to improve relationships with the PRC, with a focus on improving economic ties.